 Bridgeable: Redefining the TELUS Renewals Experience

-This project by Canadian company Bridgeable is a finalist for the Service Design Award 2017 in the category of Professional, Commercial.
+This project by Canadian company Bridgeable is a Service Design Award 2017 winner for the Best Commercial Project.

 Customers can really hate renewing their mobile phone contract.
 In 2015, the service design team at TELUS, one of Canada’s largest mobile service providers, worked with Bridgeable, a service design consultancy, to reimagine and redesign the experience.
 Together we worked to make renewing a mobile phone contract much more satisfying for customers, while significantly reducing cost for TELUS.

 Most people hate renewing their cell phone contract.
 The extent of their unhappiness is well understood—and there is concrete data to back it up.
 Customer experience scores, such as likelihood to recommend (L2R) consistently ranked amongst the lowest across the entire enterprise.
 Meanwhile, the operational expenditure (OPEX) per customer during a renewal was high as the average customer would call 6 or 7 times per renewal.
 This is the story of how Bridgeable, a service design consultancy, and the service design team at TELUS, one of the three largest mobile service providers in Canada, worked together to make the renewals experience more valuable for customers while radically reducing the cost to serve.